ncsu-penglab/HamsterIgTCR/READme.md

 ## Cregions folder
 Ig/TCR constant region consensus sequences described in Adams et al. (X year) stored as fasta file **Hamster_IgTCR_Cregions.fasta**.
+IMGT's germline annotations of the C-regions from our Iso-Seq data on the hamster reference genome are provided as links in a table in the folder.

 ## IgBLAST folder
 The IgBLAST folder contains the IgBLAST database files used for the hamster constant region consensus sequence analysis.